awiesmulla/velodyne-driver/README.md

     ros2 launch velodyne velodyne-all-nodes-VLP32C-launch.py

-Refer to respective folders for runnning specific nodes and for other models from the package
+Refer to respective folders for runnning specific nodes and for other LiDAR models from the package

 ## lidar_collect